SharePoint/sp-dev-docs/docs/spfx/set-up-your-developer-tenant.md

 ### To create an app catalog site

 1. Go to the **SharePoint Admin Center** by entering the following URL in your browser.
-Replace **yourtenantprefix** with your Office 365 Developer Tenant prefix.
+Replace **yourtenantprefix** with your Office 365 developer subscription prefix.

     ```
     https://yourtenantprefix-admin.sharepoint.com